 - Is the country where you live more like a machaneh or an edah?

 - Do you think the Jewish people have been faithful to the covenant of fate (brit goral) and to the covenant of faith (brit ye’ud)?

-- In this generation, do you hear the “clarion call of the trumpets” beckoning us to the covenant of fate or to the covenant of faith?
+- In our generation do you hear the “clarion call of the trumpets” beckoning us to the covenant of fate or more to the covenant of faith?

 Maurice was a visionary philanthropist.
 Vivienne was a woman of the deepest humility.